0x4rm4nd/0x4rm4nd/README.md

 Trading and participating in DeFi protocols.
 And outside of the screens, meet me on the water 😉

 I am passionate about innovation and cutting-edge technologies, particularly those transforming the digital landscape like AI and blockchain.
-I thrive on turning complex problems into scalable solutions, whether it's serverless microservices or containerized backends.
-Always seeking new challenges, I enjoy mentoring teams and contributing to the tech community.
+Always seeking new challenges, I enjoy contributing to the tech community.

 Feel free to explore my projects and contact me for collaborations or discussions on backend and fullstack development.